V3ness/PF2223-Assignment/PART1.md

 List all the features completed.

 1. The rows and columns must be odd number when the player chooses to change the gameboard dimensions
-2. The column number are displayed correctly
+2. The row and column number are displayed correctly
-3. *add more*
+3. Created a randomiser to randomise game objects
+4. Created game board with 2D vector to display game objects
+5. Created both alien and zombie basic attributes (Hp, Atk, Range)

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
-2. *add more*
+1. Multi Zombies
+2. Movement & Attack
+3. Game Objects Functions
+4. Game Controls
+5. Save & Load files
+6. GameFlow

 ## Additional Features